Bucurenciu-Cristian/vola-n8n-agent-hotels/MAIN_PROMPT.md

 **PHASE 3 (Agent AI - IMAGES):**

-5. **Call the "Image AI AGENT ANALYZER" for EACH property individually** - process one property at a time with its image array.
+5. **Image AI AGENT ANALYZER tool** - MANDATORY invocation for EACH of the 7 final properties

 **LOCATION SYNCHRONIZATION RULE (MANDATORY):**
 The destination string MUST be IDENTICAL across both scrapers: